快速導覽

 Maybe you only have a three-day and two-night trip to Hong Kong this time, and you will leave Hong Kong on the afternoon of the third day.
 I believe you are all wondering what kind of itinerary can be arranged if you only have half a day?

 Now that we have visited some major attractions in Hong Kong on the first and second days, we have finally fulfilled many of our wishes in the entire Hong Kong itinerary.
-Therefore, during half a day on the third day, we can arrange to go to some scenic spots close to subway stations and with convenient transportation, and try to use the remaining time to shop, take photos, and eat some Hong Kong specialties.
+So in half a day on the third day, we can go to some scenic spots that are close to the subway station and have convenient transportation.
+The more important thing is to save the remaining time to go to shopping malls, take commemorative photos at scenic spots, and eat more Hong Kong specialties.

-Ready to use!
-Travel all over Hong Kong with one card!
+Travel all over Hong Kong with ONE Card!

 A half-day trip to see the natural scenery and shop on Lantau Island: Tian Tan Buddha x Ngong Ping 360 Cable Car x Tung Chung Citygate Outlets